 CareerStep’s Patient Care Technician training program is designed to help prepare learners for certification with one of three nationally recognized organizations and launch your career in this promising industry.

-Our flexible online program is crafted to get you trained, confident, and out into the workforce in as little as four months.
-Coursework includes 130 hours of online material.
-Once completed, students will be placed in a 100-hour clinical externship.
+Our flexible online program is crafted to get you trained, confident, and into the workforce.
+The program consists of both coursework and a clinical externship.

 In the online modules, CareerStep provides education on a broad range of topics: